Radio Better Offline: Edward Ongweso Jr. & Allison Morrow

 It needs to just, it should not say, I don't understand.

 It should say, no, actually, you sound like you think I'm God-King and that you are God-King, and that as God-Kings together, we will destroy the world.
+Yeah, I mean, I mean, which in my case is true.

-Yeah, I mean, I mean, which in my case is true, but do they, do you think, like, the emphasis or the attempt to overcorrect on that is leading them to go down solutions where they think, oh, like, if we just did back this and that, then what?
+But do you think the emphasis or the attempt to over-correct on that is leading them to go down solutions where they think, oh, like, if we just did back this and that, then what's the problem?
+Yes.

 Otherwise, I was really happy to read that right up until the bit they say, We wish you well with your quest for AI dominance.
+I'm just like, These are the fucking people protecting us from the.

-I'm just like, These are the fucking people protecting us from the they're like, No, it's great you want to dominate everyone with AI.
+They're like, No, it's great you want to dominate everyone with AI.
 It's just you drove some people to a murder-suicide situation.

 And wasn't that part of the problem with GPT-5?

-Is they tried to dial back the sycophancy and then it took away the character and like the humanness that people had gotten attached to in GPT-4 and earlier models.
+Is they tried to dial back the sycophancy, and then it took away the character and like the humanness that people had gotten attached to in GPT-4 and earlier models.

 And like, it all seems to come back to OpenAI doesn't realize that what it's selling often is like a companion and a therapist.
-And it doesn't, it, it reminds me of like q-tips.
+And it doesn't, it reminds me of like q-tips.

 You're not supposed to put them in your ear, right?
 But that's all anyone uses q-tips.
 I was going to say, you're not meant to do.